======================================================================

 combined 918,000 consoles, greater than Nintendo's 655,000.

-The Master System was also successful in Brazil, where it was
+The Master System was also successful in Brazil, where it launched in

-Brazilian toy company startup focused on electronic toys, reached out
+startup focused on electronic toys.
+Tectoy had reached out to Sega

-to Sega about distributing their products.
-Despite hesitation given
+about distributing their products and, despite Sega's hesitation given

-the situation with Tonka in the US, Tectoy was eventually given
+their situation with Tonka in the US, was eventually given liberty to

-liberty to manage Sega products in Brazil.
-Their success distributing
+manage Sega products in Brazil.
+Their success distributing Sega's

-Sega's laser tag gun based on the anime 'Zillion' gave Sega the
+laser tag gun based on the anime 'Zillion' gave Sega the confidence to

-confidence to allow Tectoy to distribute the Master System.
-By the end
+allow Tectoy to distribute the Master System.
+By the end of 1990, the

-introduced a telephone service with game tips, created a Master System
+telephone service with game tips, created a Master System club, and

-club, and presented the program 'Master Tips' during commercial breaks
+presented the program 'Master Tips' during commercial breaks of the

-of the television show 'Sessão Aventura' of Rede Globo.
-Nintendo did
+television show 'Sessão Aventura' on Rede Globo.
+Nintendo did not

-not arrive in Brazil until 1993, and were unable to officially
+arrive in Brazil until 1993, and were unable to officially compete, as

-compete, given that clones of the NES dominated the Brazilian market.
+clones of the NES dominated the Brazilian market.
+Tectoy claimed 80%

 In South Korea, the Sega Mark III was released by Samsung under the

-name "Gam*Boy" in April 1989 and then the Master System II was
+name "Gam*Boy" in April 1989, followed by the Master System II, under

-in South Korea up until 1993, outselling the NES (released by Hyundai
+South Korea, outselling the NES (released in the region by Hyundai

-Group as the "Comboy") and becoming the best-selling console in South
+Group as the "Comboy") and becoming the best-selling console in the

-Korea up until 1993.
-The Master System was also popular in Australia,
+region until 1993.
+The Master System was also popular in New Zealand

 Decline